mistakes when managing adolescent scoliosisCommon Mistakes When Managing Adolescent Scoliosis

 Mistake #8 – Taking the Wrong Course of Action

 Since time is of the essence when it comes to managing adolescent scoliosis, taking the wrong course of action may be costly.
-In many instances, we’ve spoken to parents on the phone months before they actually decide to come and see us.
-Sometimes it’s because they decided to attend another program or see a practitioner based on proximity.
-We get it, we’re in Boston and not everyone can make the trip for our intensive program although our patients come from more than forty states and counting.
-Many of those patients who eventually came to us in the end.
-Keep this in mind as well, when kids are dragged from place to place for scoliosis treatment it can result in burnout and/or confusion.
-Choosing the right program/practitioner from the get-go will prevent lost time and is more likely to improve outcome.
+In many instances, we’ve initially spoken to patients or parents of children on the phone months before they end up coming to see us.
+Sometimes it’s because they decided to attend another program, see another practitioner based on proximity, or because there is a financial or time factor that prevents people from coming.
+We get it, we’re in Boston, there’s a lot to consider and not everyone can make the trip.

 Mistake #9 – Not Taking the Right Steps Simply to Avoid X-ray Exposure

-Unfortunately, x-rays are necessary for managing adolescent scoliosis.
-Naturally, parents want to take steps to reduce a child’s x-ray exposure.
+Unfortunately, X-rays are necessary for managing adolescent scoliosis.
+Naturally, parents want to take steps to reduce a child’s X-ray exposure.
 Start by making sure shields are used to protect sensitive areas.
 Sadly, we’ve received x-ray files from parents coming from other doctors with ten images or more when a child’s curves are severe.
-This is often because doctors planning surgery tend to order an extensive number of x-ray views for planning purposes.
-If your child’s curve is in the range where the doctor mentions surgery, be aware of the number of views being ordered and their purpose.
-They may not be necessary.
+This is often because doctors planning surgery tend to order an extensive number of X-ray views for planning purposes.
+If your child’s curve is in the range where the doctor mentions surgery, be aware of the number of views being ordered and their purpose unless you’ve consented to go forward with the surgery.
+They may not be necessary if you are opting out of surgery!

-Initially, when scoliosis is diagnosed getting two views is the norm: the PA view and the sagittal view.
-Subsequent to this, a PA view is usually sufficient for monitoring.
+Initially, when scoliosis is diagnosed getting two full spine views is the norm: the PA view and the Lateral (or sagittal plane) view.
+After this initial series, a PA view is usually sufficient for monitoring.
+For kyphosis, both views are needed to monitor the spinal curves.

 Mistake #10 – Not Keeping a Health Record